 Manners, we all have them so use them in your favour.
 We are always looking for polite, well mannered and confident individuals to work for the Powder White family.

 So after the interview has finished, thank them for their time with a smile and a firm handshake.
 For an extra bonus point, send them a thank you email on the same day as it may tip the balance in your favour.

 That’s all folks…

 Well, there you have it.
-I hope this has helped and if you are looking for any of our roles click here.
+I hope this has helped and if you are looking for a job please click here to view our latest vacancies.

 It would be great to hear from you if this has assisted you in your interviews.